-NOTE - Be sure that filters and indoor and outdoor coils are clean before testing.
 The unit is factory-charged with R454B refrigerant in the amount indicated on the unit rating plate.
-This charge is based on a matching indoor coil and outdoor the unit rating plate.
 This charge is based on a matching indoor coil and outdoor coil using a 30 foot (9.1 m) line set.
-On line sets with 3/8" (9.5mm) liquid line, add 30z. additional refrigerant for every 5ft. longer than 30ft.
+On line sets with 3/8" (9.5mm) liquid line, add 3oz. additional refrigerant for every 5ft. longer than 30ft.
 If line length is less than 30ft., subtract this amount (see Installation Instructions for more details).
-The following charging procedure is intended as a general guide.
-It is intended for use on expansion valve systems only.
-For best results, indoor temperature should be between 70°F (21°C) and 80°F (27°C) and monitor system pressures while charging.
-Charging should be done with unit operating in the cooling mode.